The contract period is one of the most critical provisions in any agreement because it determines the length of your business engagement.

 That’s what a contract management system is for!

-But even with an optimized workflow, there’s still a chance that your business partners will cancel their contract with you, even if your renewal provisions never expire.
+Although you may have an optimized workflow, there’s still a chance that your business partners will cancel their contract with you, even if your renewal provisions never expire.

 However, if you focus on maintaining your business relationships by discussing the terms of your agreement yearly, you won’t have to look for new partners.
 This saves you time and money during the acquisition process.